|

 café as a house, so it is unlikely that a tearoom will reappear there any

-tables overlooking the beach, next to the small car park directly off the
+outdoor tables overlooking the beach, next to the small car park directly off

 start from the long-stay Hillsborough car park there is now a choice of two,